Swim lessons

 What do you teach first?

-Why are there two lesson fees?
+Why are there two fees?

 Cannonball Swimming Academy